top of page

 2024 - Decolonial Approaches Advisor, Centre for Research and Economic Development

-2022 – Urdu Advisory Board, The Other Side of Hope Magazine
+2022 - Urdu Advisory Board, The Other Side of Hope Literary Magazine

-2020 – 22 Junior Scholars Representative, European Association of Social Anthropologists Anthropology and Mobility Network (ANTHROMOB)
+2020 - 22 Jr. Scholars Representative, Anthropology & Mobility Network (ANTHROMOB), EASA

 References